andre-st/goodreads-toolbox/savreviews.md

 minim veniam, quis nostrud exercitation ullamco laboris nisi
 ```

-Note: Text-files contain review-texts only.
+**Note:**

-They do not contain any other information, e.g., user names,
+The generated files contain review-texts only.
+They do not contain any other
-datetime of a review, stars-rating etc.
+information, e.g., user names, datetime of a review, stars-rating etc.